zephyrproject-rtos/zephyr/boards/nxp/mr_canhubk3/doc/index.rst

 =========

 Run the ``west debug`` command to start a GDB session using SEGGER J-Link.
-Alternatively, run ``west debug -r trace32`` to launch the Lauterbach TRACE32 software debugging interface.
+Alternatively, run ``west debug -r trace32`` or ``west debug -r pyocd`` to launch the Lauterbach TRACE32 or pyOCD software debugging interface respectively.

 References
 **********